robert/robert.github.com/_posts/2013-07-29-padding-oracle-attack.md

        = 95
 {% endhighlight %}

-We now know the final bit of the intermediate state!
+We now know the final byte of the intermediate state!
 Notice that since `C2` is the same as it is in the real ciphertext, `I2` is also the same as in the real ciphertext.
 We can therefore go back to the ciphertext we are trying to decrypt:

 {% highlight text %}
 P2[16] = C1[16] ^ I2[16]